OpenClassrooms-Student-Center/alumnis/content/students/Martin62.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Être capable de développer des applications mobiles IOS rapidement.
+objective: Developper des applications mobiles IOS.

 # don't touch that
 template: students